of the Highest

 The School’s first pupil was the daughter of the Archdeacon, Walter John Lawrance, the Rector of the Abbey Church and later the first Dean of St Albans.
 In his speech during the School’s opening ceremony, Archdeacon Lawrance shared his hope that the High School would provide for girls an education equal to that provided by the Grammar School for boys.
 This is remarkable considering that, less than 25 years earlier, the authors of the Schools Inquiry Commission of 1865 remarked that although the state of girls’ education was ‘on the whole, unfavourable’, there was nothing wrong in educating girls as ‘decorative, modest, marriageable beings’!

-The hospital was never suitable accommodation for the School, and on 21 September 1908, the School opened its premises on Townsend Avenue, where the original building still occupies the heart of the campus.
+The hospital was never suitable accommodation for the School; the new premises on Townsend Avenue opened on 21 September 1908, and the original building still occupies the heart of the campus.
 The Prep School moved to its home in Wheathampstead in 2003.

 At its founding, the School provided religious instruction ‘in accordance with the principles of the Church of England’.
 STAHS remains a Church of England school to this day, although we warmly welcome families of all faiths or none.